How to Start a Restaurant Business

 Associated with start-up costs is finding reliable suppliers.
 Try and negotiate credit terms, so you're not always paying for your products up front.

 You'll need a launch marketing plan as well as ongoing marketing promotions to keep people coming back.
-A launch is almost a loss leader as you want influential people to come and dine and then talk about how great the evening was to others and to get free PR in the local papers.
+A launch is almost a loss leader as you want influential people to come and dine and then talk about how great the evening was to others and to get free advertising and PR in the local papers.

 So have a launch night where you invite all local dignitaries, journalists and local hoteliers (or anyone else who you think may help you long term) for a free evening.
 Get a good relationship going with your local press people so you can feed them information as your restaurant develops and grows so you can promote any special offers.

 Customers love free stuff, so after launch why not offer free wine or dessert with every meal or buy one get one free?
 With every customer who dines with you make sure you get their address and/ or email details so you can keep in touch and send them promotional items.

 You should also offer seasonal offers for occasions like Christmas and Valentine's Day.
 These time will be exceptionally busy for you but will get people through your door.